Lorna Hood

 Elizabeth Lorna Hood, OBE, QHC (born 21 April 1953) is a minister of the Church of Scotland.
-From 1979 to 2016, she was the Minister of North Parish Church, Renfrew.
+From 1979 to 2016, she was the minister of North Parish Church, Renfrew.
 From 2013 to 2014, she also served as Moderator of its General Assembly.
+She is an Extra Chaplain to the King in Scotland, appointed in September 2023.

 Early life and education

 Hood was born in Irvine, Ayrshire on 21 April 1953.
 She was educated at Kilmarnock Academy.
 She studied at the University of Glasgow, graduating with an undergraduate Master of Arts (MA (Hons)) degree in 1974 and a Bachelor of Divinity (BD) degree in 1977.

 Ordained ministry

 She was ordained by the Church of Scotland's Presbytery of Edinburgh in 1978 whilst serving as Assistant Minister at St Ninian's Church in Corstorphine, Edinburgh.
 She was inducted to her charge of the North Parish Church in Renfrew in June 1979.
-In 2008 she was appointed to be one of ten Chaplains to The Queen in Scotland.

 Hood retired from full-time ministry in October 2016.
 Having led Renfrew North Parish Church for 37 years, she holds the record as the "longest-serving woman parish minister".

+In 2008 she was appointed to be one of ten Chaplains to Queen Elizabeth II in Scotland.
+She was appointed an Extra Chaplain to King Charles III in Scotland in September 2023.